NodeberryInc/nodeberry-contracts/README.md

 # Solidity Payment Processor

-Smart Contract Library for Processing Stablecoin Payments & ERC20 payments within your smart contracts.
+A Library for Processing Stablecoin Payments & ERC20 payments in smart contract development.
+Built for easier payment processing inside smart contracts.

 Supports 50+ ERC20 tokens & all stablecoins.
 Integrate to your smart contracts with ease.